ThinkDataEd/curriculum/docs/vocabulary/unit4.md

 ### model

 !!! note ""
-    a mathematical model that embodies a set of statistical assumptions concerning the generation of sample data (and similar data from a larger population)
+    provides a simplified version or representation of real-life situations or data.
+It is used to make sense of data or make predictions based on it.

 ### negative assocation